Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Main Operations --- Proof of Lemma

-\subsection{Main Operations --- Proof of Lemma~\ref{lemma-main}}
+\section{Main Operations --- Proof of Lemma~\ref{lemma-main}}

+We review how each of the 10 operations of Lemma~\ref{lemma-main} can be implemented in the stated amortized running time.

-\paragraph{Operation \ref{opr:add-1-witness} --- Add or remove an edge with depth $i$ and endpoint type $t$.} The data structure first adds the given edge to the $\H$-leaf data structure according to the $(i, t)$ pair.
-Then the data structure adds $(i, t)$-status to both endpoints of the edge.
-By Lemma~{\ref{lemma-induced-forests}}, the time cost is $O(\log(\log\log n)^2)$.
+\paragraph{Operation \ref{opr:add-1-witness} --- Add or remove an edge with depth $i$ and endpoint type $t$.} The data structure first adds (or removes) the given edge to the $\H$-leaf data structures of its endpoints; see Section~\ref{section:overview:leaf-data-structure}.
+If the addition/removal changes the $(i,t)$-status of either endpoint, we update them with Lemma~{\ref{lemma-induced-forests}} and if $t=\const{primary}$ we update the approximate $i$-counters using Lemma~\ref{lemma-counters}.
+The time cost is $O(\log n(\log\log n)^2)$.